nolar/shortener/README.md

 ## FEATURES

-* Multi-domain hosted, with each domain isolated from the others, but sharing the infrastructure.
+* Multi-domain hosted.
+Each domain isolated from the others, but sharing the infrastructure.
-* HTML and JSON APIs (HTML is very useful for quick human-friendly experiments, see below).
+* HTML and JSON APIs.
+HTML is very useful for quick human-friendly experiments, see below.
-* Supposed to handle really heavy traffic: with distributed ID generators (not implemented), de-centralized counters and storages, key-value storages, background analytics processing, etc.
+* Scalable.
+Everything is distributed & decentralized (some parts are not ready yet).
+* Fast.
+Shortens in 10-20 ms, resolves and redirects in 1-2 ms (with MySQL).
 * Stores its data in SimpleDB or MySQL (already works), or virtually any key-value capable storage.
-* Core features are implemented as standalone Python 2.7 library (2.6 is okay too).
+* Implemented as standalone Python 2.7 library (2.6 is okay too).
-  Django 1.3 is used only for web/API entry points and response rendering.
+* Django 1.3 is used for API entry points and response rendering.

 ## DEPLOYMENT